ECaMS-Billboard/ecams-billboard/README.md

 # ECaMS Billboard
 ECaMS Billboard is a full-stack web application based on MERN (MongoDB, Express, React, Node.js) and Tailwind CSS.
-The project is under very active development by Lewis University students in the Software Systems Capstone (CPSC-49200) course.
+It is under very active development by Lewis University students in the Software Systems Capstone (CPSC-49200) course.

 It serves as a general informational platform for students, with the central feature of enabling campus organizations to advertise about upcoming events.

-Presently, the project maintains one kiosk in the AS building (S hallway), but will potentially be expanded to include multiple devices across different locations.
+Presently, the project maintains one kiosk in the AS building (S hallway), but will tentatively be expanded to include multiple devices across different locations.

 <br/>